CSCfi/ansible-role-stress/README.md

 Run a stress test on a machine using Ansible.
-This role uses [stress-ng](http://kernel.ubuntu.com/~cking/stress-ng/) to stress the CPU, memory and disk on a system.
-It installs stress-ng and runs it with configurable parameters.
-Since running a stress test is something that is generally done for a long period continuously, screen is used to contain stress-ng so that the Ansible run finishes in a timely manner and simply leaves stress-ng running in the background.
+This role uses [stress-ng](http://kernel.ubuntu.com/~cking/stress-ng/) to stress the CPU, memory and HDD disk(s), and [FIO](https://fio.readthedocs.io/en/latest/fio_doc.html) to stress SSD(s) on a system.
+It installs stress-ng and fio and runs it wrapped on a script with configurable parameters.
+Since running a stress test is something that is generally done for a long period continuously, screen is used to contain the script so that the Ansible run finishes in a timely manner and simply leaves the stress test running in the background.

 Requirements
 ------------